 While you are at it, why not check out local places where people stop for tea?
 Ask around.
 Sample a few brews and be sure to take home a few packets.
 Most tea shops also offer snacks and a dessert so take a few minutes sampling these as well.

 Tea is meant to be savored.
 Don’t forget to take your tea with you so you can make time for relaxation and renewal while you travel.
-Visit the Pumeli shop for your essential tea starter kits.
+Visit the Pumeli tea shop for your travel tea essentials.